Henry Padovani: Early life and punk years

 With Sting on lead vocals and bass guitar, Padovani on lead guitar and Copeland doubling on rhythm guitar as well as drums, the Police recorded in February 1977 their first single "Fall Out" b/w "Nothing Achieving" which the band released on 1 May 1977.
 However, Sting was dissatisfied with Padovani's technical abilities, paving the way for Andy Summers, whom they met after a brief tour as part of Mike Howlett's band Strontium 90.
 For a brief period in July and August 1977, the Police performed as a four-piece with Padovani and Summers sharing guitar duties.
 Having insisted from the start that he wanted to be the sole guitarist for the band, Summers was unhappy with the situation.
 Padovani himself felt that the disparity in technical ability between the two of them made this an awkward lineup.
 The night after an aborted studio session with former Velvet Underground multi-instrumentalist John Cale in the producer's chair, Copeland called Padovani and asked him to leave the band.

-Being cast out of the Police did not slow Padovani's musical career.
-After taking a two-month vacation in Corsica, he returned to London and was immediately handed the rhythm guitar spot with Wayne County & the Electric Chairs, who at the time were far better known than the Police.
+After taking a two-month vacation in Corsica, Padovani returned to London and was immediately handed the rhythm guitar spot with Wayne County & the Electric Chairs, who at the time were far better known than the Police.
 The Police were actually their support act in 1977.
 The band's first album with Padovani, Storm the Gates of Heaven, was also his debut as a songwriter.
 Besides a pair of group compositions, he wrote the music for the song "Cry of Angels".
 After one more album, Things Your Mother Never Told You, Wayne County & the Electric Chairs split in two.
 Padovani remained with bassist Val Haller and drummer J.J.
-Johnson, and the trio recorded a final single, "So Many Ways", as simply The Electric Chairs, before management problems forced them to disband completely.
+Johnson, and the trio recorded a final single, "So Many Ways", as simply the Electric Chairs, before management problems forced them to disband completely.
 During this period, Padovani and Haller took turns on lead vocals.